mihcaoj/processcontrol/README.md

 **Clean Up:**
    - The script will automatically disconnect from the MQTT broker and stop the threads when it exits.
+(This feature hasn't been implemented correctly and still doesn't work).

 **Known Issues:**
+- Battery level can sometimes be unpredictable and jump from one value to another.
+- Once the emergency flag is set to False after having been True, need to move the velocity slider to get the vehicle to start moving again.

 ## For the Java program: